Last Updated on August 12, 2022 by Jim Ferri

 Walking along Commercial Street I came to the Byway, a smallish street renamed “Artist Alley” for the weekend and now open only to pedestrians, where artists were setting up their stands.
 As I walked along the Byway, and later elsewhere around town, it soon become apparent that there are a lot of artists in Maine.

 All about Boothbay Harbor you could feel the festival fervor.
-Some shops were festooned with bunting and flags and up on the corner of Commercial and McKown Street I found a craft’s fair being set up on the lawn of the town’s Memorial Library.
+Some shops display bunting and flags and up on the corner of Commercial and McKown Street I found a craft fair on the lawn of the town’s Memorial Library.
 A block away a Budweiser truck had begun to bring in needed provisions.
 I just ambled about taking in the whole thing.

 I remembered from the previous day’s drive how appealing the drive along Route 27 in the Boothbay region was.
 It’s mostly rolling hills and forests and I was looking forward to seeing it again.
 This time, however, I wanted to stop at Boothbay Railway Village, which I had spied on the way in.

-The village is a collection of historical buildings brought to Boothbay from around the state, with the exception of the town hall that was already here.
+The Boothbay Railway Village, is a collection of historical buildings brought to Boothbay Harbor from around the state, with the exception of the town hall that was already here.
 The attractive station was brought in from Freeport in 12 sections and then reassembled.
 When I arrived I found that I was the only visitor at the moment so I stopped and chatted with engineer Tom Wriggins who was sitting on a bench outside the station.

 His engine was a small-gauge engine brought to the US from Germany after the war.
 “Now, I don’t know if it’s true or not,” Tom told me, “but the rumor is that after the war an Army Lieutenant came across these engines – hundreds of them – in a German train yard.
 He bought 80 of them and had them shipped back here to United States and given to different museums.
 We have four of them.”